-I always want the parents of my students to feel like their child is receiving the added perks of a commercial preschool, such as a preschool graduation, but also the benefits of a safe, nurturing, and enriching learning environment of a home-based preschool.
+I always want the parents of my students to feel like their child is receiving the added perks of a commercial preschool with a larger budget, but also the benefits of a safe, nurturing, and enriching learning environment of a home-based preschool.

 Preschool Graduation Caps